Fist of Fury III: Plot

 After avenging the death of his brother, Chen Shen (Bruce Li) returns home from Shanghai.
-He tells his mother (who went blind from crying over her son's death) that he will no longer fight.
-Japanese occupiers who are aware of Chen's history terrorize his family by, among other things, vandalizing his mother's store and beating up his brother.
-Later, they frame Chen for a murder.
+He promises his mother, who went blind from crying over her son's death, to no longer fight.
+Japanese occupiers who know of Chen's history terrorize his family by vandalizing his mother's store and beating up his brother.
+Later, they frame Chen for murder.
 After the Japanese boss arrives in town and causes a ruckus, Chen breaks out of jail for a final confrontation.